 Line an 8 inches x 8 inches square brownie pan with parchment paper.
 Rub a little coconut oil on it to make sure it does not stick.
 Set aside.

-In a small mixing bowl, add dark chocolate and coconut oil, microwave by 30 seconds burst, stir and repeat until fully melted.
+In a small mixing bowl, add dark chocolate and coconut oil, microwave by 30-second bursts, stir and repeat until fully melted.
 If you don't have a microwave use a saucepan and melt under low heat until fully melted.
 Set aside.

-In a food processor, with the S blade attachment, add all the ingredients: melted oil/chocolate mixture, black beans, baking powder, almond meal unsweetened apple sauce and
+In a food processor, with the S blade attachment, add all the ingredients: melted oil/chocolate mixture, black beans, baking powder, almond meal unsweetened applesauce

 Pour into the prepared pan and spread evenly.